TomasBoda/agent-lang/thesis.md

 There are two types of unary expressions, which are numeric and boolean unary expressions.

 ##### 2.5.2.1 Numeric Unary Expression
 Numeric unary expression is used to convert a positive number to a negative number using the minus `-` operator.
-The operand can be either a plain number or an identifier holding a numeric value.
+The operand can either be a plain numeric literal or an identifier holding a numeric value.
 ```
 agent data_instance 1 {
     const value = 12.6;